Skip to main content

 • Research articles are full-length manuscripts that present an original contribution to the field of deliberative democracy.
 The length ranges from 6,000 to 8,000 words including abstract, keywords, footnotes and references.
 Additional tables and appendix may be published in the online version of the article and are excluded from the word count.

 • Reflections from the Field are shorter peer-reviewed articles (2,000-4,000 words) providing insights into participatory and deliberative practice that are often not captured in traditional academic publications.
-To be considered for public, submissions must fulfil one or more of the following criteria:
+To be considered for publication, submissions must fulfil one or more of the following criteria:

 • Chart the latest developments and practices within the field of participatory and deliberative democracy;